At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift: Transience

-\begin{proof}[Proof of Theorem \ref{thm:transience.inf}] Since $p(x)$ is decreasing and integrable, by \cite{D2006}, there exists a continuous decreasing integrable regularly varying at infinity with index $-1$ function $V_1(x)$ such that $p(x)\le V_1(x)$.
+Since $p(x)$ is decreasing and integrable at infinity, by Lemma \ref{l:denis}, there exists a continuous decreasing integrable regularly varying at infinity with index $-1$ function $V_1(x)$ such that $p(x)\le V_1(x)$.
 Take

-By Theorem 1(a) from \cite[Ch VIII, Sec 9]{Feller} we know that $V_2$ is regularly varying with index $-1$ and $V_2(x)\sim V_1(x)$ as $x\to\infty$.
+By Theorem 1(a) from \cite[Ch VIII, Sec 9]{Feller} we know that $V_2$ is regularly varying at infinity with index $-1$ and $V_2(x)\sim V_1(x)$ as $x\to\infty$.
 Since $V_1$ is integrable, the nonnegative decreasing function $V(x)$ is bounded, $V(0)<\infty$, and $V(x)$ is slowly varying by the same reference.

 Let us prove that the mean drift of $V(x)$ is negative for all sufficiently large $x$.
 Since $V(x)$ is decreasing, we have